concon121/Serendipity/README.md

 Serendipity is a toolbox of utilities for developing Java applications which aim to remove boiler plate code and reducing development time.

+## Serendipity Java EE BOM

+A Maven Bill of Materials to quickly get you started with Java EE.

 ## Serendipity Java

 Features: